Frequently asked questions

 Fences do not require building permits.
 However, there are a few city bylaws that they must measure up to.
 The Maximum allowable height for fence construction is 4’ (1.2m) in the front of the house and 6’6” (2.0m) in the back.
 If you have a pool you are required to have a minimum of 5’ high (1.5m)

 Any decks over 24” high requires a permit.
 In this scenario it will also require 36” high railing but can be supported by surface pads for a foundation.

-Decks over 48” in height require not only a permit but a specific foundation to pass code.
+Decks over 51” from the underside of the joist not only require a permit but a specific foundation to pass code.
 This can be in the form of either groundscrews or concrete piles.
-Also, in the event it is over 48” high, it will require railing over 42” high.
+Also, in the event the deck is over 72” high, it will require 42” high railing.